run-ai/docs/docs/Researcher/cli-reference/runai-submit.md

 ## Examples

-All examples assume a Run:ai Project has been set using `runai config project <project-name>`.
+All examples assume a Run:ai Project has been setup using `runai config project <project-name>`.

 Start an interactive Job: